marble999/freshlygenerated/content/posts/Turkey-Cutlets-Marsala.md

 ![](https://static01.nyt.com/images/2013/11/24/magazine/24eat-copy/24eat-copy-articleLarge-v5.jpg)

 *Marsala is traditionally a fortified wine, but you can add it to an otherwise light meal and add so much richness to the flavours that it will take your dinner to another level.
-This is all about the rich meaty flavors, especially in the tomato sauce, which is spiked with the ancient fruit’s star signal.
+This is all about the rich meaty flavors, especially in the tomato sauce, which is spiked with the ancient fruit's star signal.
 The Marsala adds a rich, dark, earthy quality to the meat, while the acidity sends the tomatoes screaming to the right place.
 This dish can be adapted for a vegetarian family.
 I recommend some extra virgin olive oil for the meat and a bit of saffron for the sauce.*

 *Makes 3 main courses*